 There are cases when you need to change your site’s core files.
 For example, if you aim to build a PaaS environment, you may need to change the WordPress core files.

-Note: Product as a Service (PaaS) refers to a web application used for a specific purpose, such as file conversions or email marketing tools.
-In case you are passionate about building one, in addition to WordPress integration, you will need to make changes to the core files in WordPress.
+Note: A product as a Service (PaaS) refers to a web application used for a specific purpose, such as file conversions or email marketing tools.
+If you are passionate about building one, you must change the core files in WordPress and integrate them with WordPress.
 A PaaS application is usually accessed through the web.

 To be clear, let’s describe the example of editing core files with WordPress plugins.

-Once you’ve installed a plugin for redirects, new entries of redirects can be seen in the WordPress htaccess file.
+Once you’ve installed a plugin for redirects, new redirect entries can be seen in the WordPress htaccess file.
 As a WordPress developer, this shows an example of how, when, and why you may need to change the WordPress essential files to adjust programming capabilities.

 WordPress website under development